 9. Apps for Smartphones

-As previously stated, everyone nowadays uses a smartphone.
-That should inform you that smartphone shopping apps have enormous potential.
+The next marketing tips for Start-ups highlight the importance of keeping the wide usage of smartphones.
+As previously stated, everyone nowadays everyone uses a smartphone.
+This should inform you that smartphone shopping apps have enormous potential.
 These apps are low-cost to develop, yet they have the potential to appeal to millions of users about your Start-up immediately.
 Simply guarantee that your app provides the finest user experience possible so that customers can quickly place orders and contact customer service.